 First-time contact lenses wearers will find this article really helpful What Are The Best Contact Lenses For First Time Users?

 Variety of contact lenses

-Advice from the Association of Optometrists (AOP) is “You should never sleep in them unless they are speciﬁcally designed for overnight wear”.
+Advice from the Association of Optometrists (AOP) is “You should never sleep in contact lenses unless they are speciﬁcally designed for overnight wear”.

 This can seem a bit severe when you have daily disposables, no solutions and you just want a short nap.

 All contact lenses pose an increased risk of infection and irritability if worn overnight or whilst napping, but for many contact lens wearers a short nap appears to pose no significant threat, be aware of your eye health after waking, if your eyes feel dry or irritable try comfort drops or remove the lenses and give your eyes a break.
 If you regularly sleep in your lenses you could speak to your optician about extended wear lenses, and make sure you have your regular contact lens checkups.

 Image by Rafal Jedrzejek

 The cost of contact lenses differs depending on the type of contacts you wear, but big savings can be made by purchasing your lenses online and even more so if you by own brand lenses as opposed to big brand names.

 Crystal 1 Day works out at just £168 for a year's supply whereas 1 Day Acuvue Trueye costs £576.

 Monthly lenses can appear cheaper Crystal Monthly only costs £30 for 12 pairs, but the cost of a premium lens such as Air Optix Aqua is as much as £124 However, it’s not quite that simple as you need to add on the cost of solutions, this could add approximately £110 based on Optifree Replenish Twin Pack.

 Surprisingly continuous wear lenses can cost as little as £110 based on 12 pairs of Biofinity.

 A basic pair of prescription glasses can cost as little as £25 online but from £150 upwards if you go for designer frames.

 However, the price of your contact lenses are spread out over 6-12 smaller payments throughout the year, whereas with glasses it’s one large payment up front.